powerhousepro69/videoinfox/readme.md

  - Find directory and change to it by copying it to clipboard.
  - List video info one directory deep.
 Save per directory.
  - Recursive count of videos broken down into video type.
- - Recursive duration (days:hrs:min:sec) Save per directory.
+ - Recursive duration &nbsp; (days:hrs:min:sec) &nbsp; Save per directory.
  - GUI notifications.